-Linz – a cultural metropolis, and an oasis of green.
-Linz an der Donau is an innovative, contemporary city.
+Linz an der Donau is a cultural metropolis, and an oasis of green.
 It is a place where nature, culture and business come together to form a harmonious whole.
-The 2009 European Capital of Culture sports the slogan “Linz, verändert” (“Linz, changes”), and lives up to the slogan in full.
-Linz, a successful location for business, has emerged as an outstanding destination for culture, offering dynamism and a high quality of life.
-The capital city of Upper Austria is a showcase for theatre and music, but equally for contemporary art, history and science.
+The 2009 European Capital of Culture sports the slogan 'Linz, verändert' ('Linz, changes'), and lives up to the slogan in full.
+A successful location for business, the city has emerged as an outstanding destination for culture, offering dynamism and high quality of life.
+The capital city of Upper Austria is a showcase for theatre and music, contemporary art, history and science.

-The city of Salzburg offers art, culture, historical and modern sights, thrilling events, living tradition, pleasure, relaxation and great food – and it’s nearly all within walking distance.
+Salzburg offers art, culture, historical and modern sights, thrilling events, living tradition, pleasure, relaxation and great food – and nearly all within walking distance.
 These are all part of the multitude of options open to holidaymakers in Salzburg that guarantee an unforgettable city break at this world cultural heritage site.
-The city of Salzburg is a stage for over 4000 cultural events every year and is the home to around 20 baroque period churches.
+The city of Salzburg is a stage for over 4000 cultural events every year and is home to around 20 baroque period churches.
 Salzburg was added to the UNESCO World Cultural Heritage Site list in 1997.